ptitSeb/box86/COMPILE.md

 The Dynarec is only avaiable on ARM Cpu.
 Notes also that VFPv3 and NEON are required for the Dynarec.
 Activate it by using `-DARM_DYNAREC=1`.
 Also, be sure to use `-marm` in compilation flags (because many compileur use Thumb as default, and the dynarec will not work in this mode).

+*not building from a git clone*

+If you are not building from a git clone (for example downloading a release sources Zipped from github), you need to activate `-DNOGIT=1` from cmake to be able to build (normal process include git sha1 of HEAD in the version that box86 print).

 ----

 Testing